 For information on accommodations for evacuees, call 211 or the Red Cross at (800) Redcross / (800) 733-2767.

 Evacuees may be eligible for FEMA's Hotel Program.
 More information available here.

 There is a hotline for evacuees who are staying in hotels.
 Those who may need to renew their reservations or have questions about the program, call 831-454-2181.

 Returning Home After Evacuation

-There is a do-not-drink and do-not-boil advisory for parts of the San Lorenzo Valley.
+A do-not-drink and do-not-boil advisory was issued for parts of the San Lorenzo Valley.
 Visit the San Lorenzo Water District website for more information.